Isomorphism Spectra and Computably Composite Structures: Introduction

 It is still unknown whether there exists a computable structure $\M$ with a degree of categoricity that is not the strong degree of categoricity of any structure.
-In Section~\ref{sec:never strong} we expand on a result of Bazhenov, Kalimullin, and Yamaleev~\cite{BKY20} to obtain some properties that such a structure would have: \begin{thmalpha}[Follows from Bazhenov, Kalimullin, Yamaleev \cite{BKY16},\cite{BKY20}] If $\bfd$ is the degree of categoricity of a computable structure $\M$ and is not the strong degree of categoricity of any computable structure, then $\M$ has infinite spectral dimension, an infinite automorphism group, and a pair of computable copies $\A$ and $\B$ such that $\IsoSpec(\A,\B)$ is not finitely generated (that is, not equal to a finite union of cones). \end{thmalpha} Motivated by this, we are interested in studying isomorphism spectra that are not finitely generated.
+In Section~\ref{sec:never strong} we expand on a result of Bazhenov, Kalimullin, and Yamaleev~\cite{BKY20} to obtain some properties that such a structure would have: \begin{reptheorem}{cor:never strong}[Follows from Bazhenov, Kalimullin, Yamaleev \cite{BKY16},\cite{BKY20}] If $\bfd$ is the degree of categoricity of a computable structure $\M$ and is not the strong degree of categoricity of any computable structure, then $\M$ has infinite spectral dimension, an infinite automorphism group, and a pair of computable copies $\A$ and $\B$ such that $\IsoSpec(\A,\B)$ is not finitely generated (that is, not equal to a finite union of cones). \end{reptheorem} Motivated by this, we are interested in studying isomorphism spectra that are not finitely generated.
 Section~\ref{sec:ccs} introduces \emph{computably composite structures}, a notion of effectively ``attaching" a collection of computable structures to the points of another computable structure.
 We discuss the isomorphism spectra of computably composite structures in terms of the isomorphims of their component structures.
-In Section~\ref{sec:H}, we use a specific class of computably composite structures to show that the class of isomorphism spectra is closed under computable unions: \begin{thmalpha} Given any two uniformly computable collections of copies $\bfA=\{\A_i:i<\omega\}$ and $\bfB=\{\B_i:i<\omega\}$ such that for each $i$, $\A_i\cong\B_i$, there exists a structure with two computable copies $\M\cong\calN$ where $\IsoSpec(\M,\calN)=\bigcup_{i<\omega}\IsoSpec(\A_i,\B_i)$. \end{thmalpha} In Section~\ref{sec:thomason} we apply Theorem~\ref{ThmB} to a result of Thomason~\cite{Tho71} to construct a particular structure whose isomorphism spectrum is not finitely generated.
-Section~\ref{sec:catspec} briefly considers the categoricity spectra of some computably composite structures and computes the categoricity spectrum of the particular structures in the previous section. \begin{rem} Every structure is uniformly effectively bi-interpretable with a graph (see Chapter 6.3 of Montalb\'an's monograph \cite{Mon21}).
-Using techniques similar to the proof of Lemma 6.3.8 of the same reference, it can be shown that effective bi-interpretability preserves isomorphism spectra and categoricity spectra so that it is sufficient to prove Theorem~\ref{ThmA} and Theorem~\ref{ThmB} in just the case of relational structures.
+In Section~\ref{sec:H}, we use a specific class of computably composite structures to show that the class of isomorphism spectra is closed under computable unions: \begin{reptheorem}{thm:comp unions} Given any two uniformly computable collections of copies $\bfA=\{\A_i:i<\omega\}$ and $\bfB=\{\B_i:i<\omega\}$ such that for each $i$, $\A_i\cong\B_i$, there exists a structure with two computable copies $\M\cong\calN$ where $\IsoSpec(\M,\calN)=\bigcup_{i<\omega}\IsoSpec(\A_i,\B_i)$. \end{reptheorem} In Section~\ref{sec:thomason} we apply Theorem~\ref{thm:comp unions} to a result of Thomason~\cite{Tho71} to construct a particular structure whose isomorphism spectrum is not finitely generated.
+Section~\ref{sec:autospec} describes some connections to work of Harizanov, Morozov, and Miller \cite{HMM10} on automorphism spectra of structures, and Section~\ref{sec:catspec} briefly considers the categoricity spectra of some computably composite structures and computes the categoricity spectrum of the particular structures from Section~\ref{sec:thomason}. \begin{rem} Every structure is uniformly effectively bi-interpretable with a graph (see Chapter 6.3 of Montalb\'an's monograph \cite{Mon21}).
+Using techniques similar to the proof of Lemma 6.3.8 of the same reference, it can be shown that effective bi-interpretability preserves isomorphism spectra and categoricity spectra so that it is sufficient to prove Corollary~\ref{cor:never strong} and Theorem~\ref{thm:comp unions} in just the case of relational structures.
 Thus, in the following sections, we will assume that all structures are relational. \end{rem}